smith478/audio-macro-creator/src/README.md

 - distil-large-v2
 - distil-large-v3

 The `distil-medium.en` works well on a mac book with a little bit of latency.
+Additionally, from the documentation: a path to a converted model directory, or a CTranslate2-converted Whisper model ID from the HF Hub.
+When a size or a model ID is configured, the converted model is downloaded from the Hugging Face Hub.
+One to try is: deepdml/faster-whisper-large-v3-turbo-ct2

 ## Running the app locally
 1. Navigate to `src/` which contains `app.py`.